scrabbletank/farhome-rules/rulesdoc.md

 #### Movement
-All creatures move and sprint speeds are listed in tiles.
-Any time a creature takes the move or sprint actions they can move up to that many tiles.
-When moving you may move through allies, but not through hostile creatures.
-If your movement takes you out of a hostile creatures zone of control they may make an opportunity attack against you.
+All creatures' move and sprint speeds are listed in tiles.
+Any time a creature takes the move or sprint actions, they can move up to that many tiles.
+When moving, you may pass through allies, but not through hostile creatures.
+If your movement takes you out of a hostile creature's zone of control, they may make an opportunity attack against you.

 #### Sight
-All creatures possess some method of sight.
-A creature is considered visible to another creature if there is a direct line of sight between them and the creature is not hiding.
-A creature can attempt to hide by making a Stealth check against another creatures perception.
-If no creature is actively looking for the creature attempting to hide they make a Stealth check against challenge dice determined by the GM.
+All creatures possess a method of sight.
+A creature is considered visible to another if there is a direct line of sight between them and the creature is not hidden.
+A creature can attempt to hide by making a Stealth challenge against another creature's Perception.
+If no creature is actively looking for the hiding creature, they make a Stealth challenge against challenge dice determined by the GM.

-Unless otherwise stated all creatures possess light-based vision, being able to perceive as long as there is light.
-Creatures may also have one or more of the senses listed below.
-Creatures with these senses list an effective range, measured in tiles, that this sense can perceive.
+Unless specified otherwise, all creatures possess light-based vision, allowing perception as long as there is light.
+Creatures may also possess additional senses, each with an effective range measured in tiles.

 ##### Darkvision
 A creature with darkvision can see in dim light and darkness as if it were bright light.